data-creative/data-creative.github.io/_posts/2016-04-09-node-for-rails-developers-part-3-express-configuration.md

 npm install moment-timezone --save
 ````

+> NOTE: Passing the `--save` option automatically registers the module as a dependency in the application's `package.json` file.

-OK, now we're ready to use these libraries in our [controllers and views](/process-documentation/2016/04/09/node-for-rails-developers-part-4-express-views-and-controllers/).
+OK, now we're ready to use these libraries in our [controllers and views](/process-documentation/2016/04/09/node-for-rails-developers-part-4-express-controllers/).